tgolfetto/textile-sym-dlt/README.md

 ```
 -------------------Network setup is done, and business flow begins--------------------------

-**Step 9:** The insurance Company will issue a policy to insuree.
-The flow initiator (the insurance company) has to be a member of the Business network, has to have a insuranceIdentity, and has to have issuer Role, and has to have issuance permission.
+**Step 10:** A textile firm will share data to the certifier.
+The flow initiator (the textile manufacturer) has to be a member of the Business network, has to have a TextileFirmIdentity, the permission to share data.
 ```
-flow start IssuePolicyInitiator networkId: <xxxx-xxxx-NETWORK-ID-xxxxx>, careProvider: CarePro, insuree: PeterLi
+flow start SendTextileDataInitiator networkId: <xxxx-xxxx-NETWORK-ID-xxxxx>, receiver: Certifier, jsonData: test
 ```
-**Step 10:** Query the state from the CarePro node.
+**Step 11:** Query the state from the Certifier node.
 ```
-run vaultQuery contractStateType: net.corda.samples.businessmembership.states.InsuranceState
+run vaultQuery contractStateType: net.corda.samples.businessmembership.states.TextileDataState
 ```